SubspaceNet: Deep Learning-Aided Subspace Methods for DoA Estimation

 An alternative approach uses \acp{dnn} alongside model-based \ac{doa} estimation, as a form of model-based deep learning~\cite{shlezinger2020model,shlezinger2022model}.
-For instance, the work \cite{DOAEstimation_HybridMIMOSystems} reduced the complexity of maximum likelihood \ac{doa} recovery by using a \ac{dnn} to limit the angular search space, thus still relying on accurate statistical modelling of the signals.
-The work \cite{weisser2022unsupervised} used narrowband signal modelling to train \ac{cnn}-based \ac{doa} estimators in an unsupervised manner.
-In the context of subspace methods, \cite{Robust_DOA_estimation} trained an autoencoder to reconstruct a clean input from a corrupted and then pass it to \ac{mlp} classifiers to reconstruct a \ac{music} spectrum, while \cite{elbir2020deepmusic,SingleSnapshot_CNN, lee2022deep} used \acp{dnn} to directly produce a (discretized) spatial spectrum.
-However, these \ac{dnn}-aided estimators~\cite{Robust_DOA_estimation,elbir2020deepmusic,lee2022deep,SingleSnapshot_CNN} were not trained to provide \acp{doa}, and share the limitations of model-based subspace methods.
-The work \cite{merkofer2022deep} proposed an architecture that jointly learns to compute the empirical covariance along with the processing of the resulting \ac{music} spectrum.
-The resulting estimator was capable of coping with coherent and wideband sources.
-However, this came at the cost of compromising on the interpretability of subspace methods, as the \acp{doa} were recovered from the empirical covariance using an additional \ac{dnn}, learning a deep model where one cannot extract meaningful interpretation from its \ac{music} spectrum.
+For instance, the work \cite{DOAEstimation_HybridMIMOSystems} reduced the complexity of maximum likelihood \ac{doa} recovery by using a \ac{dnn} to limit the angular search space, thus still relying on accurate statistical modelling of the signals. { The works \cite{barthelme2021doa, wu2022gridless, jiang2023toeplitz} trained \ac{dnn} architectures to produce clean coavriance matrices that can be used for downstream subspace-based \ac{doa} estimation, while assuming access to a data set comprised of ideal covariances such that the \ac{dnn} can be trained separately. } The work \cite{weisser2022unsupervised} used narrowband signal modelling to train \ac{cnn}-based \ac{doa} estimators in an unsupervised manner.
+In the context of subspace methods, \cite{Robust_DOA_estimation} trained an autoencoder to reconstruct a clean input from a corrupted and then pass it to \ac{mlp} classifiers to reconstruct a \ac{music} spectrum, while \cite{elbir2020deepmusic,SingleSnapshot_CNN, lee2022ftmr} used \acp{dnn} to directly produce a (discretized) spatial spectrum.
+However, these \ac{dnn}-aided estimators~\cite{Robust_DOA_estimation,elbir2020deepmusic,lee2022ftmr,SingleSnapshot_CNN} were not trained to provide \acp{doa}, and share the limitations of model-based subspace methods.

+{ Several recent works \cite{merkofer2022deep,DA-MUSIC-2023, ji2024transmusic, xu2024md} proposed architectures that jointly learns to compute the empirical covariance along with the processing of the resulting \ac{music} spectrum.
+The resulting estimators were capable of coping with, e.g., coherent and wideband sources.} However, this augmentation comes at the cost of compromising on the interpretability of subspace methods, as the \acp{doa} were recovered from the empirical covariance using an additional \ac{dnn}, learning a deep model where one cannot extract meaningful interpretation from its \ac{music} spectrum.